isamu-isozaki/teamai_test/sales-qualification-questions/index.html.md

         - how important is it to integrate with Jenkins?
     * How important is it to you to reduce costs being spent on with other test and review tools?

-1. Post Sale Account Development (Goal: Understand why they bought and use nuggets to further expand the sale and help with other sales)
+1. Post Sale Account Development (Goal: Understand why they bought and use nuggets to further expand the sale and help with other sales/index.html.md)
     * How is the adoption of GitLab going?
     * What are you liking about GitLab EE?
     * What are you not liking or have questions about?